hongaar/bandersnatch/README.md

 And compile now by running `yarn build`.

-Next, we need to create a simple entrypoint `echo.js`, which can be run with
+Next, we need to create a simple entry point `echo.js`, which can be run with
 node:

 ```bash